 Bad News

-Maybe you’d rather not know, but doctors in Mumbai, India have just announced their discovery of what they believe to be twelve cases of completely drug-resistant tuberculosis.
+Maybe you'd rather not know, but doctors in Mumbai, India, have just announced their discovery of twelve cases of completely drug-resistant tuberculosis.

-You read right: not drug-resistant or multi-drug resistant or even extensively drug-resistent, for even these grim labels let some hope glimmer through their seams.
-No, this is completely drug-resistant, as in, “off to the sanatorium with this one; they aren’t ever getting better.”
+You read right: not "drug-resistant" or "multi-drug resistant" or even "extensively drug-resistent."
+No, this is complete resistance, as in, "off to the sanatorium with this one; they aren't ever getting better."

-And if that weren’t scary enough, remember that these dozen patients only represent the cases Indian physicians have managed to detect.
-There are most certainly many more infected people who are completely unaware.
+And if that weren't scary enough, these dozen patients only represent the cases Indian physicians have managed to detect.
+There are most certainly many more infected people walking around who remain completely unaware of their dismal prognoses.

 TB 1.0

-How is this possible?
-We live in the 21st century for crying out loud!
-Isn’t TB easily cured these days?
+But, you ask, how is this possible?
+Isn't TB easily cured these days?

 Your surprise is not without warrant.
-By 1946, there was a medication available called Streptomycin that could treat and cure the types of phthisis that had been devastating humanity since time immemorial.
+By 1946 there was a medication available called Streptomycin that could defeat the types of phthisis going around back then.
+Even today's TB strains usually aren't a huge deal provided you have access to prompt treatment.

-But this, you might say, was TB 1.0.
-There have been some critical updates over the last decades that have boosted TB’s potency.
-Strangely, we have the evolutionary pressure exerted by antibiotics to blame.
+But this is TB 1.0; there have been some critical updates that have boosted TB's potency.
+Ironically, we have the evolutionary pressure exerted by antibiotics to blame.

 Evolution Strikes Back

-Short generations, rapid reproduction, large numbers, and horizontal transfer (the ability to transmit genetic information directly from one individual to another instead of from parent to offspring) allow bacterial colonies to exploit mutations efficiently and, thus, adjust quickly when conditions turn hostile.
+Short generations, rapid reproduction, large numbers and the ability to transmit genetic information directly from one individual to another (instead of from parent to offspring) allow bacterial colonies to adjust quickly when conditions turn hostile.

-True to their name, antibiotics generally make life hard for bacteria.
-But genetic variation can allow some individual germs to thrive rather than die off.
-These, since they aren’t annihilated, are the ones who end up reproducing and passing on drug-resistant traits.
+While antibiotics generally make life hard for bacteria, mutations can allow some germs to thrive rather than die.
+As these survivors reproduce, they pass on drug-resistant traits.

 Listen To Your Doctor On This One

-Here’s a parting message to those who may be tempted to stop taking their medicine when they start feeling better:
+Here's a parting message to those who may be tempted to stop taking their medicine as soon as they start feeling better:

 Otherwise you might end up in a world of trouble.